SubhashPatel/Install-laravel-ubuntu/README.md

 # Install-laravel-ubuntu
-Shell Script for Install Laravel in ubuntu
+Shell Script for Install Laravel PHP Framework in ubuntu